Limones-07/theme-manager/docs/source/configuration/files.rst

 User-made configuration (even if automatically generated) should be stored in `$XDG_CONFIG_HOME` and package-made configuration should be stored in `$XDG_DATA_DIRS`.

+`theme-manager` will also use directories at `$XDG_STATE_HOME` and `$XDG_DATA_HOME` to store the current state of the application and the generated presets respectively.
+If the variables are not defined, `theme-manager` will use `$HOME/.local/state` and `$HOME/.local/share` as defaults.
+You don't need to worry about these directories, as they are for internal use of `theme-manager`.

 :ref:`This example <example_root_directory_file_tree>` should help you understand how the root file tree shoud look like.